Form preview

 Georgia sales and use is needed by:

-• Manufacturers claiming sales tax exemptions in Georgia
+• Manufacturers seeking sales tax exemption

-• Businesses purchasing tangible personal property for exempt use
+• Businesses purchasing tangible personal property

 Comprehensive Guide to georgia sales and use